tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 }
 ```

+### Aggregates clause

-**Aggregates clause** is used to partition a set of events by a given property, while measuring values of other event properties.
+An **aggregates clause** is used to partition a set of events by a given property, while measuring values of other event properties.

 Measures are evaluated on each partition produced by the dimension expression.

-This JSON expression computes average, minimum, and maximum temperatures per sensor ID.
+The following JSON example computes average, minimum, and maximum temperatures per sensor ID.

 ```JSON
 {